 We recognise that high performing teams benefit from diversity.
-Selection, development, promotion and reward will be based on merit without regard to race, colour, religion, sex, sexual orientation, citizenship status, national origin or disability.
+Selection, development, promotion and reward will be based on merit without regard to personal characteristics including, but not limited to, race, colour, religion, gender, sexual orientation, citizen status, national origin, age, disability or genetic information.